 Responsibilities for confirmation

-The supervisor is responsible for:
+The supervisor is responsible to:

 - Actively participating on the confirmation panel

-- Providing helpful feedback to the probationary candidate after their presentation to the panel
+- Providing helpful feedback, to the probationary candidate after their presentation to the panel

 - Supporting the probationary candidate in any changes / revisions to their confirmation documentation and / or presentation

 - Supporting probationary candidate through Show Cause procedure, should they be deemed 'not confirmed'